The buyer’s journey for mid-market and enterprise technology has changed drastically in recent years.

 Show Up During the First 70% of the Decision-Making Process

-As a result, we're seeing a lot more data center sales directors wanting a say in the company's content strategy -- now that 60% to 90% of the buyer's journey happens before most prospects are ready to speak with sales.
+As a result, we're seeing many more data center sales directors wanting a say in the company's content strategy -- now that 60% to 90% of the buyer's journey happens before most prospects are ready to speak with sales.

 Today it’s the opposite scenario – a scary prospect for sales professionals, who now realize that marketing’s ability to generate and nature leads can have a very tangible and profound impact on their paychecks.